RobertTalbert/mth225-vault/Computer Arithmetic/Division in binary.md

 First define division of single bits: $0 \div 1 = 0$, $1 \div 1 = 1$, and division by $0$ is meaningless.

 If $a$ and $b$ are larger than single bits, first remove any leading $0$ bits that are on the left.
 Then, use a modified form of long division:
-1. Compare the divisor (the number that is doing the division) with the dividend (the number that is being divided)
+1. Compare the divisor (the number that is doing the division) with the first digit of the dividend (the number that is being divided).
+If you can divide evenly by the divisor, the
+2.
+3.
+4.
+5. the dividend (the number that is being divided).
+If the divisor is smaller, place $0$ as the quotient and bring down the second bit of the dividend down.
+If the divisor is smaller, multiply it with $1$ and write it underneath the divisor.
+6. Use [[Subtraction in binary|binary subtraction]] to subtract the number you wrote down, from the part of the dividend where it is attached.
+7. Repeat step 1 using the original divisor and the result of the subtraction.